Saied Reza Ameli

-Saied Reza Ameli (In Persian سعیدرضا عاملی, born 1961 in Karaj, Iran) is a (full) professor of Communication at the University of Tehran.
+Saied Reza Ameli (In Persian سعیدرضا عاملی; born 1961 in Karaj, Iran) is a (full) professor of communication at the University of Tehran.
 He is currently a member of Department of Communications and the director of the UNESCO Chair on Cyberspace and Culture, and Cyberspace Policy Research Center, Faculty of World Studies at the University of Tehran.

-Over the past decade, Ameli has been working on issues of Muslim minority identity in the West, and Muslim minority rights in UK, France and the U.S. He also serves as the editor-in-chief of Journal of Cyberspace Studies.
+Sinde the 2010s, Ameli has worked on issues of Muslim minority identity in the West, and Muslim minority rights in UK, France and the U.S. He also serves as the editor-in-chief of Journal of Cyberspace Studies.
 He was also Secretary of Supreme Council of the Cultural Revolution.
 He is the member of Supreme Council of Cyberspace and Supreme Council of the Cultural Revolution.
+He cofounded the United Kingdom-based Islamic Human Rights Commission in 1997.